Stephane-Bcd/TripletFace/README.md

 I'll do the same type of tests as on my computer but trying to concentrate on our dataset this time.

+So i made a comparison between between resnet and squeezenet (20 epochs):

+* Best val Acc: 0.999383 for squeezenet
+* Best val Acc: 0.988279 for resnet18

+So, i'll try to focus on squeezenet

 # Triplet Face